Monday, April 8, 4:00 pm

 Unfortunately, my hotel wifi sucks, and it takes forever to upload a single photo.
 So this is the only picture I’m adding to this post.
 I’ll look forward to sharing more pics later in my Google photo albums.

 I’m back from dinner and a walk on the other side of the Elbe River, in the area called Neustadt (new town).

 Yesterday I took an all-day excursion to Saxon and Bohemian Switzerland.
 This is a pair of national parks, one in Saxony (Germany) and one right across the border in Bohemia (Czechia).

 The first stop was the Bastei Bridge, a beautiful spot with a pretty arched stone bridge.
-From there we drove across the border and did a hike up to the Pravčická brána, the largest natural sandstone arch in Europe.
-If you’ve seen the movie The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (I haven’t), some scenes were filmed there.
+From there we drove across the border.
+We did a hike up to the Pravčická brána, the largest natural sandstone arch in Europe.
+Some scenes from The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (which I haven’t seen) were filmed there.
 I’m told there’s a scene where the characters run across the top of the arch, but since that’s no longer allowed because of significant erosion, those scenes were done using green-screen.